picoded/JavaCommons-gitbook/servlet/apirunner/module/apimodule.md

 The core function it will need to support is as followed

-## setupApiBuilder

-Takes in the following parameters
+## configSetup, and dStack commands

+### configSetup
+A module is required to take in a configSetup, this ideally should only be called once.
+By the constructor.
 + api        : ApiBuilder object to build endpoints and filters on
 + prefixPath : API prefix path before all the modules specific endpoints
 + config     : Configuration map object, used to adjust module behaviour